jeremytsngtsng/Ethereum-Blockchain-Explorer/README.md

 # Jeremy Tsang - Ethereum Address Explorer

-Thank you for considering my application to WalletConnect.
-Presented is my take home task for Ethereum Address Explorer.
 With a scope of 1 day, I tried my best to come up with a comfortable, easy to use and fluid design, whilst still providing the essential details as a blockchain explorer.
 With the time scope in mind, I have conducted E2E testing on mobile and laptop to ensure the user flow is smooth.